mike-yuhang-wu/mike-yuhang-wu.github.io/projects/tag-text-game.md

 Source: <a href="https://github.com/mike-yuhang-wu/tag-text-game"><i class="large github icon "></i>mike-yuhang-wu/tag-text-game</a>

-Note: AI (whose title is "AI Overview") is used to help developing this project.
+Note: AI (whose title was "AI Overview") was used to help developing this project.